MirzaBeig/Post-Processing-Scan/README.md

 # Post-Processing Scan

 A 3D scan/sonar-like post-processing effect.
 Essentially a visualization of a spherical signed distance field (SDF) rendered using the scene's depth and colour buffers.
 Multiple scans are supported without image-effects, and one that works with image effects (other post-processing effects).
+If you're using URP, you get the best of both worlds and can have multiple scans with post-processing.

 https://user-images.githubusercontent.com/37354140/173145001-7cd796c6-1687-4946-92e6-9edbab82fc5c.mp4